crate/cloud-howtos/docs/delete-cluster.rst

 To delete a cluster via the Azure Portal, first we must head to the Azure Portal |homepage|.
 Make sure you are logged in with the correct account while on this page.

-If all is well, you should be able to see an overview of different possible Azure services at the top of the page.
+If all is well, you should be able to see a section titled *Azure Services* on the landing page.
 If you have recently used a SaaS resource, you should find in this overview the item "Software as a Service (SaaS)".
 If this item is not present in the list, go to the search bar at the top (which says *search resources, services, and docs*) and enter "SaaS" there.
 The SaaS item should then appear in the list of results.

 .. image:: _assets/img/azureservices.png

-Click on this.
+Click on this icon.
 If you have subscribed to the CrateDB Cloud offer and have deployed a cluster previously, the cluster name should now appear in the list of SaaS items.